Here’s an in-depth interview with a physical therapist, who specializes in breastfeeding, on how to start breastfeeding.

 There are usually two types of problems new moms have: not enough milk and clogged duct.

 Not having enough milk: This is a very common problem in the first feedings.
 Your body probably hasn’t learned to produce enough milk, or it’s producing according to the baby’s needs, but it just seems small because you were expecting more.
 Your body will naturally produce milk in accordance with the baby’s intake.
-At first, newborns usually drink small amounts but more often, so your breast may feel engorged but only releases a small amount of milk.
+At first, newborns usually drink small amounts but more often, so your breast may feel engorged but only release a small amount of milk.

 Clogged duct: If you have this condition, you would feel lumps on your breasts.
 Some moms feel discomfort, swelling, redness, and higher temperature in the area or a slight fever.
 Your breastmilk will also decrease significantly.

 There are 2 types of ducts in your breasts: main duct and small ducts

 Clogged small ducts: If your small ducts are clogged, you might see hard, white lumps around your nipple overnight, called white dots.
 Your breast will feel hardened, and there will be no milk leaking from the white dots.
-You can easily fix this by wiping your nipple and have Your Child sucking on it, or pump until milk comes out.
+You can easily fix this by wiping your nipple and having Your Child suck on it, or pump until milk comes out.

 Clogged main duct: If your main duct is clogged, the duct would get smaller and smaller, and your breast will feel hard from the inside.
 Physical therapists usually have to use an ultrasound machine, which releases heat waves, to help create blood circulation and undo the clog.

 What can you do?

 There are four basic things you can do to help make sure that Your Child will always have enough nutritious milk to stay healthy and strong:

 Drink Water: Breast milk is made out of blood and water.
 Each time you feed, you dehydrate, and your blood volume reduces.
 While your body can reproduce blood anytime, it can’t generate water, so you need to keep drinking.
 If your breast milk starts to smell like blood or fishy, it means you’re running out of water.
 Try to drink at least 1 glass of water per hour.